Food Help > SNAP

 Have Questions About Your Eligibility?

 The SNAP guidelines around immigration can be confusing!
-If you have questions about how your status affects your SNAP eligibility, call the Family Food Hotline today.
+If you have questions about how your status affects your SNAP eligibility, call the Help Me Grow Hotline today.
 You will be connected to a trained specialist who can answer your questions and help you through the application process.

 Available Monday - Thursday 8:00am - 5:30pm and Fridays 8:00am - 5:00pm